manishshettym/yappy/yappy/pdg/readme.md

 Implementation Logic:
 --------------------

-Given, a CFG we want to add control dependence edges from node B to A.
+\text{Given, a CFG we want to add control dependence edges from node B to A.}

 From cond1, there must be a path from A to B in the CFG.